2026 Alpine Skiing World Cup – Men's super-G

-The men's super-G in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of nine events, including the final.
-The season is scheduled to begin with a super-G at Copper Mountain, Colorado (U.S.) on 27 November 2025 (the first World Cup visit to Copper Mountain for the men since 1976), followed by a visit to nearby Beaver Creek on 6 December 2025 and then to proceed to Europe for the remainder of the races, according to the initial schedule released on 12 June 2025.
+The men's super-G in the 2026 FIS Alpine Skiing World Cup was scheduled to consist of nine events, including the final, but was shortened to seven events after the seventh race was postponed and then cancelled and the eighth race was also cancelled.
+The season began with a super-G at Copper Mountain, Colorado (U.S.) on 27 November 2025 (the first World Cup visit to Copper Mountain for the men since 1976), followed by a visit to nearby Beaver Creek on 6 December 2025 and then proceeded to Europe for the remainder of the races, following the initial schedule released on 12 June 2025.
 Among those races is a first: for the first time ever, an Alpine World Cup race is being held in Livigno, Italy, on the Tagliede – Li Zeta slope.
+For the fourth consecutive season, Marco Odermatt of Switzerland won the discipline championship.

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo—during 6–22 February 2026.
-All of the Alpine skiing events for men are scheduled to take place on the classic Stelvio course at Bormio.
-The championship in men's super-G is scheduled to be held on Wednesday, 11 February.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo – during 6–22 February 2026.
+All of the Alpine skiing events for men took place on the classic Stelvio course at Bormio.
+The championship in men's super-G was held on Wednesday, 11 February, and was won by Odermatt's teammate, Switzerland's Franjo von Allmen, who won all three of the gold medals in speed events at the Olympics.